 ¾ cup/185ml water

-Dip your hand into a bowl of water (this will help to keep the batter from sticking to your hands), then working from the center, use a patting and spreading technique with your fingers, spread the batter into a even, very thin circle on the pan, approximately 2mm thick and 8 ½ – inch diameter.
-Continue to dip your hand in the water as you continue to spread – you will do this 3 – 4 times.
-Don’t be shy with the water.
+7. Dip your hand into a bowl of water, as needed, to prevent sticking (don’t be shy with the water) and work from the center out, use a patting and spreading technique to spread the batter into a very thin circle – approximately 2mm thick and 8½ – inch diameter.
+Continue to dip and spread – you will do this 3 – 4 times.

-The rotti will have a few holes here and there – these will help the rotti to absorb the oil and cook quickly.
+There will be a few holes – these helps rotti to absorb oil and cook quickly.

-Place the skillet/tava on a high flame, evenly drizzle 1 tsp oil over the rotti.
+8. Cook over high heat.
+Drizzle 1 tsp oil over the rotti.

-Cover and cook, undisturbed, until brown and a little crisp at the edges.
+9. Cover and cook, undisturbed, until brown and crispy at the edges, approximately 2 – 2½.

-Once one rotti has finished cooking, remove, place in oven to keep warm, while the remaining rotti are shaped and cooked.
+11. Place finished rotti in oven to keep warm, while the remaining rotti are shaped and cooked.

-Helpful hint : To speed up the cooking process have two skillets on the go, while one is cooking, you can start to shape & spread another rotti on the extra skillet.
+HELPFUL TIP : To speed up the cooking process, have two skillets on the go, while one is cooking, you can start to shape and spread another rotti on the extra skillet.